New Openings

 Haymaker, a PR agency in New York City, says that “working with the right PR team can both help a restaurant reach journalists and shape their story into something that they’re interested in.
 That means new customers and more sales.”

 How a restaurant chooses to tell its story is key.
 Haymaker believes that a good story is rooted in authenticity.
 “When telling your story in the press, be sure to stay true to your core values as a restaurant so that your public image matches the experience diners get when they come in.”
-Read more about how public relations can benefit restaurants.

 While modern marketing channels like social media are key to generating buzz in today’s world, restaurants can also drive an impact with more traditional methods.

-Prep for Opening Day!
+8. Prep for Opening Day!

-For more information on how to market a new restaurant, visit the BentoBox New Restaurant Openings page.
 Interested in getting started with a restaurant website or online ordering?
 Get in touch with a BentoBox specialist today.

 Recommended